yorammi/tci-library/README.md

 The Library is a collection of tasks and advanced flows that can be used inside a pipeline.

-Anyone who wants to contribute to this library - please follow the instructions below in the page.
+Anyone who wmsas to contribute to this library - please follow the instructions below in the page.

 For tests of this repository and Jenkins pipeline examples, see: [tikal-pipelib-touchstone](https://github.com/tikalk/tikal-pipelib-touchstone).